BCIT-Reseach-Long-Term-ISSP/just-the-docs/docs/p_c/p_and_c.md

 has_toc: false
 ---

-# Gravity Sensors
+# Power and Communication team

-The inventory of Gravity sensors in use or have been considered to be used by our team.
+Documentation section of the Power and Communication team.
 {: .fs-6 .fw-300 }